Skip to main content

 What Agriculture Victoria will do if you make a report

-Agriculture Victoria responds to reports from the public regarding inappropriate or potentially illegal chemical supply/use.
-Reports are treated seriously and with a high level of respect.
+Agriculture Victoria takes reports of inappropriate or potentially illegal chemical supply/use seriously.
+Reports are treated with a high level of respect.

 Assessing your report

-When you make a complaint, an Authorised Officer will discuss with you the harm, impact and risks related to the complaint and what you believe has happened.
+When you report an issue, an Authorised Officer will discuss with you the harm, impact and risks related to the complaint.
+They will also ask about what you believe has happened.

-Following an initial discussion, the officer may take one or more of the following actions;
+After this discussion, the officer may take one or more of these actions:

-- You may be referred to another agency if your report falls outside of the scope of Agriculture Victoria’s responsibilities
+• Refer you to another agency if your report is outside of Agriculture Victoria’s responsibilities.

-- Speak to the person who is the subject of the report and provide them with educational material
+• Talk to the person involved and provide them with educational materials.

-- Conduct an audit of the reported persons chemical use to assess their compliance with the Act
+• Audit the chemical use of the reported person to assess their compliance with the Act

-- Undertake a full investigation into the matter to determine if a serious offence(s) has occurred.
+• Conduct a full investigation to see if serious offences have occurred.

 The investigation process

-If Agriculture Victoria conducts an investigation, you may be asked to provide:
+If Agriculture Victoria conducts an investigation, they might ask you to provide:

-If officers are unable to obtain adequate information from you regarding your report, they may be unable to proceed with an investigation.
+If officers cannot obtain adequate information from you, they may not be able to proceed with an investigation.

 Timeframes for an investigation

-Agriculture Victoria aims to undertake and finalise investigations within a reasonable timeframe.
-Most investigations are completed within three to six months however, this may be extended in some circumstances.
+Agriculture Victoria aims to complete investigations within a reasonable timeframe.
+Most investigations finish within 3 to 6 months, but this may vary in some cases.

 Privacy

-Agriculture Victoria will handle information provided in reports or gathered in audits/investigations in accordance with the Privacy and Data Protection Act 2014 (Privacy Act).
-Please note if there is an existing relationship between you and the person who is the subject of your report (e.g., you are neighbours) then they may easily be able to establish your identity without Agriculture Victoria providing any of your details.
+Agriculture Victoria will handle information provided in reports or gathered in audits/investigations by following the Privacy and Data Protection Act 2014.
+Please note if there is an existing relationship between you and the person who is the subject of your report (e.g., you are neighbours) then, they may easily be able to establish your identity without Agriculture Victoria providing any of your details.

 Other options